xbayz13/sibubur-nest/SEEDING.md

 ### Step 4: Customer Payments ✅
 - 3 transactions are created, one for each order
 - Orders are marked as "paid" after transaction creation
-- Different payment methods are used (Cash, QRIS, Bank Transfer)
+- Different payment methods are used (Cash, QRIS)

 ### Step 5: Owner Restocks Supplies ✅
 - 3 expense records are created for different categories